grafana/loki/docs/architecture.md

 communicate to one another over gRPC using the gRPC listen port of the overall process.

-Single process mode is ideally suited for localy development, small workloads, and for evaluation purposes.
+Single process mode is ideally suited for local development, small workloads, and for evaluation purposes.
 Single-process mode can be scaled with multiple processes with the following limitations: